christophergyman/weatherAndroidApp/README.md

 * * Includes a writeup of the application

-Alongside the tests which can be found within the tests directory
+Alongside with the rest of the code which can be find within the apps directory

 ## Contributing
 Please feel free to contribute to this project, since this is an open source project contributions made are appreciated.